luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/Stacked-Empty-Pallet.md

 As21Id54 --> buttonlight
 :::

-After WareNavi receives information from **ID26** indicating a barcode NO-READ, it automatically sends **ID54** to the AGC.
+After WareNavi receives information from **ID66** indicating a **No Empty Pallet**, it automatically sends **ID54** to the AGC.
 At the designated station, the signal tower lights up and the buzzer sounds, and initiate pallet transport

 <hr style="border: 2px solid red;">